Here are some frequently asked questions....

 What time does church start ... and end?

-9.30am Family Service for all ages, from the oldest to the youngest.
+10am - Our Sunday worship service is for all ages, from the oldest to the youngest.
 There will be a blend of traditional hymns, contemporary songs and kids’ songs, followed by a Bible focused talk.
 The service also includes a lively children and youth programme.
 This service is usally just over an hour (A Communion or celebration service may be longer)

 Where is the church?